 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 32 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Albuquerque took the distinction of being the most Asian, while Sunland Park was the least Asian city.
+Socorro took the distinction of being the most Asian, while Lovington was the least Asian city.

 Read on for more information on how the cities in New Mexico ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.